Title

 ERC Resolution No. 20-05 implements the recovery of Value Added Tax (VAT) in the electric power industry, imposing VAT on services and properties while providing a zero percent VAT rate for power generated through renewable sources, repealing VAT exemptions for certain entities, revoking the authority of private distribution utilities to collect national franchise taxes, and requiring posting and notification of the resolution within franchise areas.

-Sales of power or fuel generated through renewable sources of energy such as biomass, solar, wind, hydropower, geothermal, ocean energy, and other emerging energy sources using technologies like fuel cells and hydrogen fuels are subject to zero percent (0%) VAT.
+The resolution references that certain electricity-related sales are subject to 0% VAT, including sale of power generated through renewable sources of energy (biomass, solar, wind, hydropower, geothermal, ocean energy, and other emerging sources using specified technologies).

-VAT shall be reflected as a separate item in the billing statements to customers in a format approved by the Energy Regulatory Commission (ERC).
+The VAT directed herein must be reflected as a separate item in the billing statements, using a format approved by the ERC (with referenced sample annexes).

 Analyze Cases Smarter, Faster